NJ man who allegedly drove 107 mph in crash that killed sleeping boy pleads guilty

 ABSECON, N.J.
-(WPVI) -- A man from Egg Harbor City, New Jersey, pleaded guilty to aggravated manslaughter last week in the death of 8-year-old Javier Valez.
+(WPVI) -- A man from Egg Harbor City, New Jersey, pleaded guilty to aggravated manslaughter last week in the death of 8-year-old Javier Velez.

 Prosecutors say 25-year-old Edward Johnson was driving while intoxicated and at a speed of 107 miles an hour when he slammed into a parked vehicle in which the little boy was sleeping.